A Local Community Journalism Fund: A new proposal for federal intervention (with local distribution) in America's news crisis

-As the press’s business model fell apart, billionaire-owned media moved in to fill the vacuum.
 In August of last year, the billionaire Ellison family took over CBS.
 In December, the Ellisons were the lead investors in a takeover of TikTok.
 In April, investors voted to allow the same Ellison family to take control of CNN.
-Billionaire Mark Zuckerberg has near-total control of Facebook, billionaire Elon Musk control of Twitter, billionaire Jeff Bezos control of The Washington Post, and the billionaire Murdoch family control of Fox, the Wall Street Journal, and the New York Post.
+Billionaire Mark Zuckerberg has near-total control of Facebook, billionaire Elon Musk controls Twitter, billionaire Jeff Bezos controls The Washington Post, and the billionaire Murdoch family controls Fox, the Wall Street Journal, and the New York Post.
 Meanwhile, Wall Street hedge funds have bought up a large number of American newspapers and hollowed them out or run them into the ground.

 Tens of millions of Americans no longer have any trusted source giving them the news straight.
 As local newsrooms close and a handful of billionaires consolidate the national platforms, citizens are cut off from real information about what their government, their employers, and the corporations they depend on are doing to them.
+This is a tremendous threat to American democracy—as DPN advocate Mark Histed wrote with the launch of our News Dollars kit:

 The importance of local news for democracy is confirmed by dozens of academic studies.
 Local news increases participation in elections.
 It also slows polarization by de-nationalizing local politics, by increasing voters’ focus on local issues and by reducing the significance of partisan identity and national political conflicts.
 Further, investments in local news bring financial returns to the public.
 Studies have found that every dollar spent on local news can bring hundreds of dollars in public benefit by reducing corruption, increasing public oversight and improving government function.
 Studies also show that local news is associated with a shared sense of community.
 That is especially important today, as people are increasingly driven apart by social media algorithms favoring divisive, emotional content, and by a commercial media universe where rage and argument can be profitable.
 In a time of growing division, there is great societal value in the ability of local news to increase social trust and build community.